dwarvesf/playground/Writing/Question tree.md

 The purpose of a question tree is to brainstorm questions and identify research approaches to gather content about the client’s problem space.
 The idea is to generate a tree outline of important and miscellaneous questions regarding the problem to explore what business domains and which stakeholders to ask in order to answer our questions.

 In consulting, this eventually leads into a decision tree to decide critical business decisions, in which may be presented in a deliverable.
-For the purposes of this study group, we won’t need to create decision trees, as we want to make sure we focus on software solutions rather than business management.
+Question trees can serve as a pre-process step for decision trees, as it helps more in the research process to allow better evaluation of business decisions.

 ### What’s the difference between a question tree and a decision tree?